Sendai Tanaka: Japan

 In December 2002, Akihiko Honda who has been looking for excellent trainers who can bring out the boxers' ability all over the world, requested him to become a trainer of his Teiken Boxing Gym.
 Tanaka started to coach in Japan at times other than Barrera's training, and signed a deal with Teiken Boxing Gym in May 2003.
 While instructing Jorge Linares intensively, he made some other boxers spar with Barrera, or made them participate in his training camps.
 In Linares' first world title shot in Las Vegas, Nevada in July 2007, Tanaka served as the chief second among Rudy Pérez, Rudy Hernández and Kenny Adams.
 Just before the gong sounded, Tanaka tapped on his back saying that "Thanks for making me a second of the world champion.
 Let's go".
 Tanaka later told that he changed the plan during the fight and Linares neatly ran it since he was a superior boxer.

 Tanaka has so far trained the world champions such as Erik Morales, Lorenzo Parra, Edwin Valero, Jorge Linares, Román González, Takahiro Aō et al. In March 2011, Tanaka's hometown Higashimatsushima was devastated by the Tōhoku earthquake.
 His two-story family home's first floor was submerged by the tsunami.
 Although his family was safe, his nearby relatives were swallowed by the tsunami.
 However, since Aō's first defense was scheduled in early April, Tanaka remained in Tokyo saying nothing about it, and continued training.
 Tanaka had been chosen for the twenty-second Eddie Townsend Award in 2011, but declined it for personal reasons.

-Every morning, He has been running and training his abdominal muscles.
+Every morning, he has been running and training his abdominal muscles.
 While he worked as an employee of Teiken Boxing Gym, he also hoped to train boxers in various countries and improve his skill as a boxing trainer.
 Tanaka visited Brusa in Santa Fe, Argentina in January 2010.
 He daily went to the boxing gym with Brusa to coach boxers there.
 After they finished all boxers' workout, Brusa make Tanaka wear gloves to train him.
 Then, they went to the sports gym run by Brusa's daughter, and talked about the history of boxing or Brusa's own in his room within that gym.
-He has continued to be a trainer in order to become an Amílcar Brusa.
+He has continued to be a trainer in order to become a trainer similar to Amílcar Brusa.

 Tanaka wanted to receive the long-term guidance from Brusa, but could not have that time.
 When he heard that Rudy Pérez had suffered from a severe disease, he canceled the contract with Teiken Boxing Gym and left Japan for Mexico.
 He wanted to come back in the original intention not to be puffed up in the comfortable situation.